James-Guo-03/James-Guo-03.github.io/personal.md

 - [Bear Resort](https://bear-resort.github.io)
     - An organization in which I developed to experiment on more interesting ideas, such as emoji, the Bear Resort worldview is a virtual society.

+- I have been maintaining two Instagram accounts which are as follows:
+    - [Public Version](http://instagram.com/siyuan_guo/): Where I put most of the experiences that is worth sharing.
+    - [Version with Large Variance](https://www.instagram.com/jamesguo_03/): Where I try to post newer and more variant stuffs.
+Higher variances, so possibly better and worse stuffs there.